 The Tasmanian capital has transformed over the last decade; today you’ll find a unique fusion of creativity, heritage, wilderness and culinary prowess among its cobbled streets and scenic waterfront.

 There’s been a lot for Hobart to write home about over the last decade.
 When the (quite literally) groundbreaking subterranean Museum Of Old and New Art (MONA) opened in 2011, it proved the catalyst for a cultural renaissance in the Tasmanian capital that’s showing no signs of abating.
+The list of incredible things to do in Hobart just keeps growing.

 All par for the course of a visit today is cutting-edge festivals such as midwinter’s Dark Mofo, hip eateries that make use of the freshest Tassie produce and boutique hotels that key into the city’s heritage and character.